outlyerapp/packs/googleanalytics/README.md

 # Google Anayltics Pack

 ## Description:
 Uses a Google Analytics service account to grab Google Analytics metrics via the Google Analytics API.
-The following metrics are returned by default:
+You can specify multiple web properties and for each, the following metrics are returned by default for today's date:

+* Total Users (Unique Visitors)
+* Total New Users (Unique New Visitors)
+* Total Percent New Sessions (%)
-* Unique Visitors
+* Total Sessions
+* Average Session Duration (secs)
+* Bounce Rate (%)
-* Page Load Time
+* Average Page Load Time (secs)

 It intended as a starter plugin to be edited to read any metrics you want from Google Analytics into Dataloop.IO.
 See Editing section below for more details on what metrics are available.

+_NOTE: FOR NOW PLEASE CHANGE PLUGIN INTERVAL TO 1HR IN PLUGIN SETTINGS PAGE_ This will ensure you don't max out your API usage limits on Google Analytics

 ## Setup: